dimitri-nicolo/calico/README.md

 ## Update Snort3 version

-To update the Snort3 version used for DPI, update the version number assigned to the variable `SNORT3_VERSION` in Makefile, Dockerfile.amd64 and Dockerfile.snort.amd64 files.
+To update the Snort3 version used for DPI, update the version number assigned to the variable `SNORT3_VERSION` in Makefile.

 ## Code flow
 ![Alt text](flow_diagram.svg)